RepositoryBackups/nahanni-nahanni-gitorious-wiki/Home.markdown

-Thanks for checking out the KVM/Qemu inter-VM shared memory PCI device
+Thanks for checking out the KVM/Qemu inter-VM shared memory PCI device.
+This is wiki is under constant development and may have gaps in some explanations.

 #Getting the Device Running#